liamby/Video-Compression-Bitrate-Comparison-using-FFMPEG/README.md

 1. Clone this repository
 2. Download the source video file
 3. Run the python script `python video_processing.py`
-4. The script will generate the RD curves for each resolution and bitrate combination and save them as `rd_curves.png`
-5. The script will also output the PSNR values for each video file in a text file `psnr.txt`

 ## Methodology
 The python script performs the following steps for each resolution and bitrate combination: